Mard Ko Dard Nahi Hota: Production

-What the Music References

-Khel Khel Mein (1986): "Ek main aur ek tu.
-Dono miley is tarah…Yeh toh hona hi tha," plays early on in the film when a henchman trips and falls.

-New Delhi (1956): A sequence of Supri taking on a gang of neighbourhood creeps is set to 'Nakhrewaali' from the Kishore Kumar starrer.

-In Rappan Rappi Rap: Back To The Future (1985), Big Trouble In Little China (1986), Enter the Dragon (1973), The Jungle Book, Karan Arjun (1995) Pokemon, Star Wars, Pacman, Bata shoes, Nirma washing powder – all get shoutouts in the song.
-"Surya's been in isolation for so long that in his head, he's still a kid.
-All these 90s references, karate films and retro stuff are what his world is about," Karan Kulkarni said in an earlier interview.

-In Life Mein Fair Chance Kiska?: The lyric 'Show me the Mani' is a desi twist on a Tom Cruise line in Jerry Maguire (1996).
-Bruce Lee and The Good, The Bad And The Ugly (1966) are also referenced.

-In Shaolin Sky: American hip-hop group Wu-Tang Clan and Japanese mafia members (the Yakuza) get namechecked in this song.

-Everything Else

-Kamal Haasan and Rajinikanth: psychopath Jimmy (Gulshan Devaiah) accuses Kung Fu master Mani (also Gulshan Devaiah) of being too "senti" because he's a Kamal Haasan fan, suggesting he should've been a fan of Rajinikanth instead.

-Michael Schumacher: "Gaadi zor se chal rahi hai, Schumacher?"
-Ajoba asks his son-in-law.

-The 27 Club: The term refers to a group of popular artistes, such as Kurt Cobain, Amy Winehouse and Jimi Hendrix, who died at the age of 27.
-Surya alludes to it, saying he could've achieved "legit status" had he only died at that age.

 Marketing and release

 The official theatrical poster of the film was unveiled on 11 February 2019.
 The film was released in theatres on 21 March 2019 by RSVP Movies in India, New Zealand, and Australia, and was also released later in Hong Kong, South Korea, Japan, and Taiwan.

 The film only played on 375 screens in India due to a dispute with multiplex cinema companies.
 Producer Ronnie Screwvala claimed that four multiplex chains were imposing unnecessary fees to Hindi films, and he filed a grievance with the Competition Commission of India; in retaliation, INOX Leisure Limited would not play Mard Ko Dard Nahi Hota on any of its screens.
 These "Virtual Print Fees" originated in 2010 to help cinemas transition from film prints to digital, but have continued longer than they were supposed to.

 Home media

 The film became available as VOD on China's iQIYI on 4 April 2019, and on Netflix on 22 May 2019.